 — Should we show it moment they land?
 Wouldn’t that be too in the face?

 — Should we be patient and show it once the user is engaged with the site?
+How do we define engagement?

-— Should be show it during checkout?
+— Should we show it during checkout?

 Felixandiris.com has identified a clever was to solve this.
 They want to let users know they can try their frames at home for free.
 Once you get to their category listing page and scan the frame options one of the tiles that would normally be saved for a product image has been used to show their sales message.
 This is great for a few reasons: